LostArtefacts/TR-Rando/README.md

 * JW-dev/Bahamete - For initial work on script randomization
 * Anopob - For various contributions and bug fixes!
 * Jimmy Beon - Providing us with an excellent assortment of custom textures for use in rando.
-* Topixtor - For endless testing to fix issues such as the opera house/barkhang entity freeze.
+* Topixtor - For endless testing to fix issues such as the opera house/barkhang entity freeze and mirrored levels.
-* Lilly Jericho - For endless testing to fix issues such as the opera house/barkhang entity freeze, and providing great continuous feedback.
+* Lilly Jericho - For endless testing to fix issues such as the opera house/barkhang entity freeze, mirrored levels, and providing great continuous feedback.
 Lilly was also a coordinator of the huge translation effort by the community, with a special thanks to the following translators:
     * Lilly Jericho (German)
     * Erackk (Croatian)
     * LeonHeart & Hedteur (French)